-Enables local environments to be changed without affecting anything else.
+The setlocal command enables local environments to be changed without affecting anything else.

 Begins localization of environment changes in a batch file.
-Environment changes made after SETLOCAL has been issued are local to the batch file.
+Environment changes made after SETLOCAL is issued are local to the batch file.
 ENDLOCAL must be issued to restore the previous settings.
 When the end of a batch script is reached, an implied ENDLOCAL is executed for any outstanding SETLOCAL commands issued by that batch script.

-If Command Extensions are enabled SETLOCAL changes as follows:
+If Command Extensions are enabled, SETLOCAL changes as follows:

 SETLOCAL batch command now accepts optional arguments:

-|enable or disable command processor extensions.
+|Enable or disable command processor extensions.
 See CMD for details.|

-|enable or disable delayed environment variable expansion.
+|Enable or disable delayed environment variable expansion.
 See SET /? for details.|

 VERIFY OTHER 2>nul SETLOCAL ENABLEEXTENSIONS IF ERRORLEVEL 1 echo Unable to enable extensions

-The above example works because on old versions of CMD.EXE, SETLOCAL does NOT set the ERRORLEVEL value.
+The example above works because on old versions of CMD.EXE, SETLOCAL does NOT set the ERRORLEVEL value.
 The VERIFY command with a bad argument initializes the ERRORLEVEL value to a non-zero value.

 Ran in a batch file, the setlocal command would have all environment changes only affected in the batch file.

-Tip: Also see Microsoft's above example shown in the syntax for other ways this command can be used.
+Also see Microsoft's above example shown in the syntax for other ways this command can be used.